We are happy to welcome you to the KinderVillage family. Please take a moment to review our policies.

-Students who are actively enrolled at the end of the school year will qualify for re-enrollment benefits which may include a waived registration fee, access to the same class/lesson day/time in the new year, and priority in selecting a new time if needed.
+Students who are actively enrolled at the end of the school year will qualify for re-enrollment benefits which may include access to the same class/lesson day/time in the new year and priority in selecting a new time if needed.

 Payment policy may vary by class, so please check for the curriculum of interest to you.
 Payment is possible through our secure website with a credit card, or at the office by check or cash.
 In case of financial hardship please speak to a manager privately.